 Measles outbreaks are occurring in the United States.
-Between January 1 and April 26, 2019, 704 cases of measles have been confirmed in 22 states.
-This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000.
+Between January 1 and July 3, 2019, 1,109 individual cases of measles have been confirmed in 28 states, an increase of 14 cases from the previous week.
+This is the greatest number of cases reported in the U.S. since 1992 and since measles was declared eliminated in 2000.
 These current outbreaks are related to international travel by unvaccinated individuals.
 Two cases have been confirmed in Northeastern Iowa, both individuals were unvaccinated.

 Symptoms of measles often include:

 - Runny or stuffy nose

 - Red, watery eyes